Summer 2023 Registration Information

 The Center for Leadership & Social Change

 The center’s mission to transform lives through identity development, leadership education, and community engagement is woven throughout our work.
 We encourage students to learn, serve, and transform through programming that encompasses diversity, leadership, and service.
-The center provides education and learning programs for students of all levels, along with professional development opportunities for faculty, staff, and community members.
+The center provides education and learning programs for students of all levels along with professional development opportunities for faculty, staff, and community members.
 The Center is home to two student-centered offices, the Office of Community-Rooted Engagement and the Office of Representation, Inclusion, and Student Equity.
-The first known office, known as CoRE, is focused on leadership development and community engagement through programs such as Leadership LOGIC, Women’s Leadership Institute, Florida State Alternative Breaks, EngageTLH service trips, and PeaceJam Southeast.
+The first office, known as CoRE, is focused on leadership development and community engagement through programs such as Leadership LOGIC, Women’s Leadership Institute, Florida State Alternative Breaks, EngageTLH service trips, and PeaceJam Southeast.
 The latter office, known as RISE, is focused on student diversity, equity, and inclusion initiatives, including programs such as Multicultural Leadership Summit, Social Change Peer Educators, cultural heritage celebrations, and the Social Justice Living Learning Community.
-With more than 30 programs, the center provides opportunities for any schedule, ranging from low commitment (one to a few hours) to high commitment (a semester, year, or four years).
-There is something for everyone!
+With more than 30 programs, the center provides opportunities for any schedule, ranging from low commitment (one to a few hours) to high commitment (a term, year, or four years).

 For more information, contact the Center for Leadership & Social Change, Division of Student Affairs, Dunlap Student Success Center, 100 S. Woodward Avenue, Tallahassee, FL 32306; (850) 644-3342; Fax: (850) 644-3362; Website: http://thecenter.fsu.edu; e-mail: firstname.lastname@example.org.

-The Center for Leadership and Social Change offers the ServScript Program to formally recognize students’ demonstrated commitment to community service.
+The Center for Leadership & Social Change offers the ServScript Program to formally recognize students’ demonstrated commitment to community service.
 This commitment is documented through the description of students’ community service hours on their official FSU academic transcript.
 Transcripts are student records of scholarly achievement; as such, the ServScript program has created guidelines to clarify and recognize community service of consistent quality.
 To qualify for the ServScript Program, service hours cannot be court ordered or sanctioned, must be unpaid, and must benefit or contribute to the solution of a community need.

 The ServScript Program is designed to encourage students to contribute their skills and resources to serve others.
 Through informed service, students gain compassion for others and the challenges they face.
-Recognizing these challenges and the power of individual action to effect change, students may develop a commitment to practice social responsibility throughout their lives.
+Recognizing these challenges, and the power of individual action to effect change, students may develop a commitment to practice social responsibility throughout their lives.

-To participate in the ServScript Program, students need to print a ServScript Program form and keep track of their service hours on that form.
-Those hours must also be signed and verified by a supervisor.
-Students then log into the myFSU portal and select “ServScript Application” under the Student Services section on the bottom right of the page.
-Here, students can transfer information from their ServScript Program form to the online system.
-Service hours are only accepted for the current semester, and must be entered online by the deadline, which is the last day of the semester.
-The ServScript form and additional information about the program are available online at http://thecenter.fsu.edu/servscript.
+To participate in the ServScript Program, students must log their service hours through the myFSU portal.
+Service hours are only accepted for the current term, and must be entered online by the deadline, which is the last day of the term.
+Detailed submission guidelines and additional information about the program are available online at http://thecenter.fsu.edu/servscript.